philpax/philpax.github.io/content/notes/Personal/Giftlist.md

 ## PC

 - RTX 5090 or equivalent.
 Preferably NVIDIA for their ML features.
+How else will I play Cyberpunk 2077 in VR with pathtracing?
+(Not a serious predicament, unless you're in a position to buy me a 5090, in which case it is.)
+- open-back headphones.
+My ATH-M50s have served me well, but I'm ready to move on.
 - good speakers, preferably with a subwoofer

 ## Server

 - another 3090 or 4090.
 I have two 3090s in there, but more GPUs means more VRAM and more model parallelisation.
+I'd like to be able to run a GLM Air model (109B) with quantisation, which should be possible with 3x24GB GPUs.
 - 3x 24+TB hard drives.
-I need to set up ZFS sooner rather than later.
+Can't be relying on a chonky external forever.
+Currently thinking about getting refurbished drives from Databricks, but they're all out of stock.

 # Misc

-- I need Fuji X-mount zoom lenses with autofocus.
+- My life would certainly be better with Fuji X-mount zoom lenses with autofocus.
+(It is _hard_ to track focus with manual-focus vintage lenses.)
 In order of priority:
   - [Fujinon XF16-55mm F2.8 R LM WR](https://www.fujifilm-x.com/global/products/lenses/xf16-55mmf28-r-lm-wr/)
   - [Fujinon XF50-140mm F2.8 R LM OIS WR](https://www.fujifilm-x.com/global/products/lenses/xf50-140mmf28-r-lm-ois-wr/)
   - [Fujinon XF70-300mm F4-5.6 R LM OIS WR](https://www.fujifilm-x.com/global/products/lenses/xf70-300mmf4-56-r-lm-ois-wr/)